part II - the eastern side ~ page 3 ~ |

 above and below left: Nero's aqueduct |

-The aqueduct can be followed for about 200 metres; by the crossing with via di Santa Croce in Gerusalemme it enters the grounds of Villa Wolkonsky, dwelling site of the British ambassador, where it becomes no longer accessible.
-On the opposite side of the crossing, though, take a look at some more interesting remains, behind an iron fencing: there are two roman tombs [map ref. d], dating back to the 1st century BC, with portraits of the dead in relief. |
+The aqueduct can be followed for about 200 metres; by the crossing with via di Santa Croce in Gerusalemme it enters the grounds of Villa Wolkonsky, the residence of the British ambassador, where it becomes no longer accessible.
+Where the aqueduct was cut, some earthenware pipes that drew water from the main tunnel are clearly visible in cross section (their picture is featured in the Aqueducts monograph, part II).
+And on the opposite side of the crossing don't miss some more interesting remains concealed by an iron fencing: there stand two tombs [map ref. d], built in tufa stone, belonging to people of the middle class. |

 the tombs in via Statilia |